chazzka/clanekcathedral/clanek.md

 | REGULAR |  0.96727484 | 0.03272516 |
 | OUTLIER     |0.97993453 | 0.02006547|

-This means that, for the reasons defined above, the ANN algorithm was not able to detect the class it has not seen before.
+This means that, for the above reasons, the ANN algorithm could not detect the class it had not seen before.

 ### Semi-supervised learning
 These findings lead us to the area of datamining, that is in the middle of supervised and unsupervised learning, the semi-supervised learning.